PupaBoo/Forge-Grid-Sampler-Scheduler/README.md

 3. Install dependencies:
    pip install -r requirements.txt

+4. Move the script file `forge_grid_sampler_scheduler.py` from the cloned directory directly into your Forge `/scripts/` folder.

-4. (Optional) Place the `Barlow-SemiBold.ttf` font in the `fonts/` folder for improved label display.
+5. (Optional) Place the `Barlow-SemiBold.ttf` font in the `scripts/` folder for improved label display.

 ## 🚀 Usage